fspoettel/blaupause/README.md

 #### /layout

 Contains the default theme-layout based on HTML5 Boilerplate.
 It imports all low-level *partials* (footer, header, nav(in header), scripts).
 It sets up a Typekit-conditional and some basic variables that can be configured in *theme.yaml*.
-Core-vars are prefixed with an underscore to mimic core-statamic variables (e.g. `_site_root`).
+Core-vars are prefixed with an underscore to mimic core statamic variables (e.g. `_site_root`).

 #### /templates